Situs Web Kafe: Pengaturan Reservasi dan Langkah Cepat SEO Lokal

 Implementasikan schema yang sesuai dengan apa yang terlihat di halaman Anda:

-Setelah dipublikasikan, jalankan Google’s Rich Results Test dan perbaiki terlebih dahulu, lalu tangani peringatan.
+Setelah dipublikasikan, jalankan Google’s Rich Results Test dan perbaiki errors terlebih dahulu, lalu tangani peringatan.
 Pastikan jam/telepon konsisten dengan situs dan daftar Anda.